 Use 5/8 inch or 16 mm anchored mounting bolts to secure the vibration isolators to the base.
-Secure the vibration isolators to the skid using flat or bevel washer and hexagonal nut for each bolt (see Figure 3-1).
-The 1-1/2 x 6 inch pipe inserted over the mounting bolts allows minor adjustment of the bolts to align them to the holes in the subbase or vibration isolator.
+Secure the vibration isolators to the skid using a flat washer and hexagonal nut for each bolt (see Figure 3-2).
+The $1-1/2 \times 6$ inch pipe inserted over the mounting bolts allows minor adjustment of the bolts to align them to the holes in the subbase or vibration isolator.